-Students withdrawn from all courses in a term are responsible for all applicable tuition and fees prior to the completion of more than 60% of the term and may find that funds are owed to the University.
+Students withdrawn from all full-term courses (e.g., not subterm/modular courses) in a term are responsible for all applicable tuition and fees prior to the completion of more than 60% of the term and may find that funds are owed to the University.
 Students receiving Title IV funds are subject to a Return to Title IV calculation.
-The Office of Federal Student Aid notifies the student of the amount of federal aid that must be returned to the Title IV program(s).
+The Office of Federal Student Aid notifies the student of the amount of federal aid that will be returned to the Title IV program(s).